UPPMAX/HPC-python/docs/day4/ml.rst

 .. questions::

-   - Which machine learning and deep learning tools are installed at HPC2N, UPPMAX, and LUNARC?
+   - Which machine learning and deep learning tools are installed at HPCs?
-   - How to start the tools at HPC2N, UPPMAX, and LUNARC?
+   - How to start the tools at HPCs?
-   - How to deploy GPU:s with ML/DL at HPC2N, UPPMAX, and LUNARC?
+   - How to deploy GPU:s with ML/DL at HPCs?

 .. objectives::

    - Get a general overview of ML/DL with Python.
-   - Get a general overview of installed ML/DL tools at HPC2N, UPPMAX, and LUNARC.
+   - Get a general overview of installed ML/DL tools at HPCs.
    - Get started with ML/DL in Python.
-   - Code along and demos (Kebnekaise, Rackham/Snowy, Cosmos and Tetralith).
+   - Code along and demos.
    - We will not learn about:
       - How to write and optimize ML/DL code.
       - How to use multi-node setup for training models on CPU and GPU.